-An iteration procedure is used to calculate h_1 because the contraction loss coefficient ζ_1 , and the inflow river cross section area A_1 are functions of h_1 .
+An iterative procedure is used to calculate h_1 since the contraction loss coefficient ζ_1 , and the inflow river cross section area A_1 are functions of h_1 .

-At the start of a simulation a check is made to ensure that the distance between the upstream and downstream cross sections minus the culvert length is less than DXMAX.
-If this is not the case an error message is given.
-Note that there are no checks to ensure that the cross section locations and/or Topo ID between that used for calculating the QH relations and that used in the simulation.
+At the start of the simulation a check is made to ensure that the distance between the upstream and downstream cross sections is bigger than the length of the culvert.
+The cross sections must also be located within a distance which is smaller than the user-defined maximum grid-spacing ('Maximum dx') for the branch in question.
+The Q/h relations cannot be calculated unless cross sections are defined.
+If this is not the case an error message will be returned.
 Ideally, the upstream and downstream cross sections should be located immediately upstream and downstream of the culvert.

-When critical flow can no longer occur (submerged inflow and/or outflow), the flow condition will be either orifice flow or full culvert flow.
-The QH relationship continues to be constructed by calculating the discharge for increasing values of h_1 .
-The maximum value of h_1 in the tabulation is defined as the greater of (a) the top elevation in the adjacent cross section, and (b) five times the culvert depth above the invert.
+When critical flow can no longer occur because of submerged inflow and/or outflow, the flow condition will be either orifice flow or full culvert flow.
+The QH relations continue to be constructed by calculating the discharge for increasing values of h_1 .
+The maximum value of h_1 in the tabulation is defined as the greater of (a) the maximum depth in the adjacent cross section, and (b) five times the culvert depth above the invert.

-If the inflow river water level exceeds the maximum h_1 value during a model simulation, a linear extrapolation is made based on the last two pairs of values in the QH relation.
+If the inflowing water level exceeds the maximum h_1 value during a model simulation, a linear extrapolation is made based on the last two pairs of values in the QH relations.

-Iteration procedures are also necessary for Q_o (orifice flow) and Q_p (primed flow).
+Iterative procedures are also necessary for Q_o (orifice flow, Q_o) and Q_p (primed flow, Q_p).
 The discharge adopted is taken as the minimum of Q_o and Q_p .
 However, once Q_p is lower, full culvert flow occurs (i.e. $Q_p < Q_o$), and the culvert is assumed to remain flowing full, i.e. the culvert is "primed".

-For each iteration procedure mentioned above, convergence usually occurs in two to three iterations except in the case when the culvert inflow cross section area, A{s_1} and A_1 are of similar magnitude, i.e. as ζ_1 approaches zero.
+For each iterative procedure mentioned above, convergence usually occurs in two to three iterations except in the case when the culvert inflow cross section area, A{s_1} and A_1 are of similar magnitude, i.e. as ζ_1 approaches zero.
 A maximum number of one hundred iterations is allowed, and if exceeded a warning message is given.
-The QH relationships will be successfully calculated, but the user should check the adjacent cross section description and the culvert specifications.
+The QH relations will be calculated, but the user should check the adjacent cross sections description and the culvert specifications.

-If A{s_1} is greater than A_1 or the Q values are decreasing with increasing h the calculation of the QH relationships is suspended and warning messages are given.
-The point in the QH relationships where the problem occurred can be observed by inspecting the QH tables.
+If A{s_1} is greater than A_1 or the Q values are decreasing with increasing h the calculation of the QH relations is suspended and warning messages are returned.
+The point in the QH relations where the problem occurred can be observed by inspecting the QH tables.

-Simulations will not be possible unless the QH relationships have been successfully calculated.
+Simulations will not be possible unless the QH relations have been successfully calculated.

-Note that if the Topo ID or the upstream and downstream cross sections are changed, the QH relationships have to be recalculated.
+Note that if the Topo ID or the upstream and downstream cross sections are changed, the QH relations must be recalculated.

-Closed / open section switch
+Closed/open section switch

-A culvert can be modelled as an open section by setting the Closed / Open switch.
+A culvert can be modelled as an open section by setting the closed/open switch.
 An example where this may be used is a "long" weir where the friction along the length of the weir is of importance and/or the flow areas at the entrance and exit are significantly different.

 If set to open, the culvert will never run full or even partially full, therefore only those flow conditions which represent a free water surface are modelled.
 When the water level is higher than the soffit the hydraulic parameters are calculated based on a cross section extended vertically upwards with a width equal to that at the soffit.
-For example, in the case of a rectangular cross section the height value is essentially redundant as the cross section will be modelled as an open cross section of constant width.
+For example, in the case of a rectangular cross section the height value would essentially be redundant as the cross section will be modelled as an open cross section of constant width.